-If you're very comfortable with Windows® software applications and basic printer operation, use Chapter 2 to properly install and set up the Pazzles Mini Creative Cutter.
-Skim through Chapter 3 and 6.
-To get the most from the cutter, work through the projects in Chapter 4.
-Finally, review the contents of the remaining chapters to acquaint yourself with the techniques you can begin incorporating into your scrapbooking projects.
+If you're very comfortable with Windows[®] software applications and basic printer operation, use chapter 2 to properly install and set up the Pazzles Creative Cutter.
+Skim through chapter 3 and 6.
+To get the most from the cutter, work through the projects in chapter 4.
+Finally, review the contents of chapters 5, 7, and 8 to acquaint yourself with the techniques you can begin incorporating into your scrapbooking projects.

-If you're more confident in your scrapbooking skills than you are with a computer, we recommend you carefully read Chapters 2 and 3 first.
-Then work through all the projects in Chapter 4.
+If you're more confident in your scrapbooking skills than you are with a computer, we recommend you carefully read chapters 2 and 3 first.
+Then work through all the projects in chapter 4.